hemprichbennett/hemprichbennett.github.io/_pages/about.md

 This combination of tropical ecology, dietary study, DNA barcoding and bat research then led me onto my PhD, using DNA metabarcoding to study the diet and network ecology of insectivorous bats in different habitat types in Malaysian Borneo so as to better conserve them in future.
 This included 10 months of leading a team through intense remote fieldwork, while also going from being a novice programmer to writing analytical packages and pipelines in multiple programming languages.

-I am now undertaking Postdoctoral Research position at the University of Oxford, using DNA metabarcoding and ecological network analysis to understand the ecology of Anopholes gambiae, the main vector of malaria.
+I am now undertaking Postdoctoral Research position at the University of Oxford, using DNA metabarcoding and ecological network analysis to understand the ecology of *Anopholes gambiae*, the main vector of malaria.